faryon93/handlers/README.md

 | NoRobots()    | Writes a robots.txt file, which disallows the access to everything. |

 ## Content: Middleware

+Middleware functions can be chained with the real handler function or other middle ware functions.

 | Middleware        | Description                                                       |
 | ----------------- | ----------------------------------------------------------------- |